-But you don't need to offer workshops in order to share ECRR2 and other early literacy information with parents and caregivers!
+There are many ways to share early literacy information with parents and caregivers!
 You can talk about these concepts in storytime, during day-to-day interactions at the children's desk and in the stacks, and anytime you interact with parents and caregivers.
 You can share early literacy information via signage, displays, social media, and library publications.
 Some ideas:

 - Schedule an ORTR Early Literacy 101 training for your staff, to equip them to teach early literacy concepts.